Filename: 357-circ-key-exporters.md

 Proposal

 As part of our handshake, we should derive a KH value, now called a "circuit binding seed".
-Future KH values should be 32 bytes long.
+For future handshakes, KH values should be 32 bytes long.

 To derive an exported secret from KH, we will use cSHAKE128, with these parameters: